-Result Management System (RMS)
+Result Management System

-The improvement of the results management system could be obtained by regulatory action, enhanced training, and the establishment of clear processes by the CENI.
-Limited law reform could be pursued to entrench some of its critical reform aspects.
+The results management system (RMS) could be improved by regulatory action, enhanced training and the establishment of clear processes by the CENI.
+Limited legal reform could be pursued to entrench some of its critical reform aspects.

-As noted under the section "Independence, Impartiality, Integrity, and Internal balance-of-powers of the CENI" above, the CENI's 2013 organic law vests the vice president with exclusive substantive competence to regulate results management (as well as exclusive competence over legal affairs).
-The law further vests exclusive power to announce provisional results in its president.
-The 2013 dispensation hence puts results regulation, management, and announcement powers in the hands of only two individuals, which reduces checks and balances by other members of the bureau and the plenary.
-As such, rebalancing of RMS powers would require a revision to the organic law.
+As noted under the section "Independence, Impartiality, Integrity, and Internal Balance of Powers of the CENI," the CENI's 2013 organic law vests the CENI vice president with exclusive substantive prerogative to regulate results management and exclusive prerogative over legal affairs.
+The law further vests the president with exclusive power to announce provisional results.
+The 2013 dispensation hence puts results regulation, management and announcement powers in the hands of only two individuals, which reduces checks and balances by other members of the bureau and the plenary.
+As such, rebalancing RMS powers would require a revision to the organic law.

 In terms of procedures, the electoral law already imposes a solid framework for paper results display at every level of the RMS chain.
-However, this framework that was not met in 2018 with the absence of paper trails for final results, which per the legal framework and per CENI regulations prevails over electronically transmitted results.
-IFES has been informed that the CENI relied on electronic transmission, despite its legal obligation to derive national results from the paper-based manual aggregation, and not from EVM transmission.
+However, this framework was not met in 2018 with the absence of paper trails for final results, which, per the legal framework and per CENI regulations, prevail over electronically transmitted results.
+IFES has been informed that the CENI relied on electronic transmission, despite its legal obligation to derive national results from the paper-based manual aggregation and not from EVM transmission.
 In fact, the CENI announced the results before completing the paper trail aggregation and transmission.
-Moreover, the logistical and operational procedures to complete the transmission and redeployment of paper results (ramassage) were delayed and the EDR courts-which by law should receive a carbon copy of the polling station results-received paper results several days after the elections.
+Moreover, the logistical and operational procedures to complete the transmission and redeployment of paper results (ramassage) were delayed and the EDR courts - which by law should receive a carbon copy of the polling station results - received paper results several days after the elections.

-Results management should thus be re-developed for the next election cycle and could be piloted for the local elections, which have a much shorter results aggregation and transmission chain.
+Results management should thus be redeveloped for the next election cycle and could be piloted for the local elections, which have a much shorter results aggregation and transmission chain.
 A chain-of-custody system that synchronizes in real time with CENI results management tracking and that allows barcoded logging of received results documents would go a long way in securing critical evidence.
 Such a system is indispensable for effective EDR remedies and could be implemented through institutional reform.

-- 1) Ensure that the paper results chain is sustained and completed, as the law requires, and introduce a bar-coded real-time tracking system of the integrated paper results chain. - 2) Require by law reconciliation of EVM direct-transmitted results with the paper-based results aggregation chain. - 3) Ensure observer training on and access to the paper results transmission and aggregation. - 4) Stipulate in the law that loss of the paper results chain entails invalidation of relevant polling stations and would result in a rerun if the annulment impacts on the election outcome.
+- 1) Ensure that the paper results chain is sustained and completed, as the law requires, and introduce a barcoded real-time tracking system of the integrated paper results chain. - 2) Require by law reconciliation of EVM direct-transmitted results with the paper-based results aggregation chain. - 3) Ensure observer training on and access to the paper results transmission and aggregation. - 4) Stipulate in the law that loss of the paper results chain entails invalidation of relevant polling stations and would result in a rerun if the annulment impacts the election outcome.